-- The Standard Times will be the fastest time of the day for each boat type and gender. - The category spread can include all categories, if necessary, to give all entrants a race. - Masters crews racing in the same or adjacent handicapped categories should, if possible, be in the same division.
+- The Standard Times will be the fastest time of the day for each boat type and gender. - The handicap times are then deducted from the actual finishing times of each crew to determine the winners of each event. - The category spread can include all categories, if necessary, to give all entrants a race, but in principle the spread should not normally exceed 3 where entries allow. - Masters crews racing in the same or adjacent handicapped categories should, if possible, be in the same division.